Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Introduction

-Although this may not be as informative to actual policymaking as computing an expected loss based on properly measured costs, it is still an improvement compared to the conventional practice.
-The conventional practice overlooks the cost aspects when evaluating the effect of a policy intervention.
-If one claimed a causal factor worth being implemented as a policy without the consideration of the costs, it would mean s/he is assuming that the policy is always cost-effective.
-In short, the purpose of my article is not to use my model for one specific case of policymaking, but to propose it as a better generic way than the conventional practice to assess the effects of policy interventions.
-While a model is a simplification of reality and, therefore, my decision-theoretic model should be taken as such rather than as the absolute standard for scientific reasoning and policymaking \autocite[e.g., see][]{Laber2017}, it enables richer inference than the conventional practice (which also uses a model).
+Although this may not be as informative to actual policymaking as computing an expected loss based on measured costs, it is an improvement compared to the significance test.
+The significance test overlooks the cost aspects when evaluating the effect of a policy intervention.
+Claiming that a causal factor is worth implementing as a policy, without consideration of its relative cost, would equal assuming that the policy is always cost-effective.
+The purpose of this article is not to use the causal binary loss function model for one specific case of policymaking, but to propose it as a better generic way than the significance test to assess the effects of policy interventions.
+Certainly, a model is a simplification of reality and, therefore, the causal binary loss function model should be taken as such rather than as the absolute standard for scientific reasoning and policymaking \autocite[e.g., see][]{Laber2017}.
+Nonetheless, as I explain in this article, the causal binary loss function model enables richer inference than the significance test (which also uses a model).

-If a decision-theoretic model computes an expected loss given the estimate of a causal effect, it means causal identification is essential for such a decision-theoretic model to produce a reliable result.
-Thus, Bayesian decision theory is not a solution to the causal identification problem.
+If a decision-theoretic model computes an expected loss given the estimate of a causal effect, causal identification is essential for such a model to produce a reliable result.
+Bayesian decision theory is not a solution to the causal identification problem.
 However, dismissing a decision-theoretic perspective is not a solution either; causal identification is essential for any model to discuss the effect of a policy intervention.
-As the purpose of the article is to present how a decision-theoretic model enables richer inference over the effects of policy interventions than the conventional practice, I will not elaborate on causal identification strategy in this article.
-For useful discussion on causal identification, see, for example, \textcite{Hernan2020}, \textcite{Morgan2015}, and \textcite{Pearl2016}.
-My decision-theoretic model applies regardless of the types of causal effect estimate (population average, sample average, individual, etc).
+Issues regarding causal identification are beyond the scope of this article \autocite[for useful discussion, see, for example,][]{Hernan2020, Morgan2015, Pearl2016}.
+The causal binary loss function model is applicable regardless of the types of causal effect estimate (population average, sample average, conditional average, individual, etc).\footnote{The model can be modified depending on the purpose of causal inference.
+For example, if one were interested in an average treatment effect and optimal treatment diversification for risk-averse decision makers \autocite{Manski2013}, the difference between the posterior of losses under a policy intervention and the one under no intervention could be used to compute the optimal proportion of cases to be treated.}